 Christopher Mulligan, LCSW, is Founder and Clinical Director of Groupworks West in Los Angeles, California.
-Christopher is currently an adjunct professor at the University of Southern California, School of Social Work.
+Christopher is currently an adjunct lecturer at the University of Southern California, School of Social Work.

 Christopher has held clinical and administrative positions at therapeutic day schools, day treatment centers and residential settings, including Julia Ann Singer Center and Vista Del Mar Child and Family Services.
 He was a mental health consultant at Santa Monica-USD, Redondo USD, and Westmark School.
 Christopher began his career as an elementary school teacher at the Center for Early Education, P.S.#1, and Crossroads School.